 Let’s get to know some of the upsides and downsides of a mallet.

 - You can make a wooden mallet on your own.

 - Used for different purposes where you want to apply mild/soft force but better result without any scratch or mark.

-- You can use both the ends of the head equally to achieve the same result.
+- You can use both ends of the head equally to achieve the same result.

 - Usually not too heavy.

 - Mallet tends to bounce back after you hit the object.
-Use protective gears to keep you safe from injuries.
+Use protective gear to keep you safe from injuries.

 Structure wise a hammer is not the same as a mallet.